 There’s atmosphere in Ibiza Town with people spilling out into the streets with the bustling cafe culture that exists.
-Visit Croissant Show Eivissa that’s located near the gate entrance to the old town.
-It’s a great spot for people watching!
-You might even get lucky with a street performer playing right by the market.
-Coffee, people watching and street performers…is there anything better to do on a lazy day?!
+Visit Croissant Show Eivissa, located near the gate entrance to the old town.
+It’s a great spot for people-watching!
+You might even get lucky with a street performer playing by the market.
+Coffee, people watching, and street performers – is there anything better to do on a lazy day?!
 That’s why Ibiza town is a must of your things to Do in Ibiza.

-There’s a ton of history in Dalt Vila and there are information boards dotted all over the place if you’re interested!
+There’s a ton of history in Dalt Vila, and information boards are dotted all over the place if you’re interested!

 3 | Visit an Art Installation